ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

 [Sending mode](/v3/documentation/smart-contracts/message-management/sending-messages#message-modes) for all messages is set to `mode 3`.
-However, if different modes are required an array can be created to fulfill different purposes.
+However, an array can be created to fulfill different purposes if different modes are required.

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">